 1] Check the power supply of the WiFi router

-This problem mainly occurs if you use a WiFi router for an internet connection.
-No matter which router you are using, your device requires a constant power supply.
-If there is some issue with the router’s power supply, there is a high chance of facing this problem.
-Generally, all routers have some common indicators such as incoming connections, outgoing connections, WiFi broadcasting, power supply, etc. If the power supply or all other lights are behaving abnormally, you need to contact the router manufacturer since there could be some issues with your WiFi router.
+This problem mainly occurs when using a Wi-Fi router for an internet connection.
+Regardless of the router you are using, your device requires a constant power supply.
+If there is an issue with the router’s power supply, there is a high chance of facing this problem.
+Generally, all routers have some common indicators, such as incoming and outgoing connections, WiFi broadcasting, and power supply.
+If the power supply or all other lights are behaving abnormally, you need to contact the router manufacturer since there could be some issues with your WiFi router.

 To ensure if the router is the culprit or not, you can use a different WiFi router or try to connect another computer to the same WiFi network via an Ethernet cable.